ankit08015/AWS-Infrastructure-Using-Terraform/infrastructure/aws/terraform/Networking/Readme.md

 - Run it to check version

-` terraform --version `
+     `terraform --version `

+#### B- Create infrastructure using terraform

-- open Terminal
+- open Terminal and go to `/ccwebapp/infrastructure/aws/terraform/Networking` folder
-` ls -a `

-- ` terraform init ` - to initialize terraform in the ` /ccwebapp/infrastructure/aws/terraform/Networking` folder
+- ` terraform init ` - to initialize terraform

-- ` aws configure ` - to get the Access Key ID and Secret Access Key

 - ` terraform plan ` - to get the setup for terraform apply

+- Give the variables values in `csye6225.tfvars` file.

+- To run the variable file : ` terraform apply -var-file="csye6225.tfvars" `

+- ` terraform destroy ` - to destroy the infrastructure created

+#### Additional terraform commands

-- ` terraform apply `- to generate the plan and create whatever is to be created
+- ` terraform apply `- to generate the plan and create infrastructure with default values

 - ` terraform apply -var-file ` - to apply a varaibles file

 - ` terraform apply -var = ` - to apply variables to a file at runtime

-- ` terraform destroy ` - to destroy or get rid of something

-- For giving the variables give values in ` /terraform/Networking/csye6225.tfvars file `.
-- To run the variable file : ` terraform apply -var-file="csye6225.tfvars" `

 NOTE : DO CHECK THE AWS CONFIGURE AND THE REGION THAT YOU ARE TRAVERSING
 - dev --> us-east-1